HardisonCo/.github/international/bahamas/bs-health/hms-dev/index.md

 ## Integration Points

-This document outlines how HMS-DEV is integrated with bs_Health systems in Bahamas.
+This document outlines how HMS-DEV is integrated with bs-health systems in Bahamas.